Ipstenu/dreamobjects/readme.txt

 Backup your WordPress site to DreamHost's DreamObjects.

 == Description ==

-**As of June 21, 2018, DreamObjects is moving to a new datacenter.
-While this plugin _will_ automatically begin using the new datacenter on that date, it _will not_ migrate your existing data.
-You will need to <a href="https://help.dreamhost.com/hc/en-us/articles/360002135871-Cluster-migration-procedure">migrate your data to the new cluster on your own</a>.**

 DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects&#153;</a> - an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
 It provides a perfect, scalable storage solution for your WordPress site.